Purdue University Global: Accreditation

 Like Purdue's other campuses, Purdue Global is accredited by the Higher Learning Commission.
 Specific degree programs are accredited by the ACBSP, ABET, CCNE, AHIMA, NALA, and others.
 Its Master of Science degree in finance is also registered with the Certified Financial Planner board and qualifies graduates to sit the CFP examination.
-Purdue Global's law school, Concord Law School, is the only fully online law school in the country.
+Purdue Global's law school, Purdue Global Law School, is the only fully online law school in the country.
 Given that the American Bar Association does not accredit online universities, the school is unaccredited by the ABA, but is accredited by the State Bar of California, allowing students to sit for the bar exam in that state.
-Concord Law School students may also pursue an executive JD, designed for executives and others who seek graduate level training in law, but do not wish to become attorneys.
+Purdue Global Law School students may also pursue an executive JD, designed for executives and others who seek graduate level training in law, but do not wish to become attorneys.

 Faculty and learning systems

-Following the acquisition, all Kaplan faculty became Purdue Global faculty which now include approximately 335 full-time faculty and 1,385 part-time faculty.
-Purdue University faculty are expected to become increasingly involved in launching programs and courses in the Purdue Global online system.
+Following the acquisition, all Kaplan faculty became Purdue Global faculty which now include approximately 337 full-time faculty and 1,552 part-time faculty.
+Purdue University faculty were expected to become increasingly involved in launching programs and courses in the Purdue Global online system.
 To date, three new programs have been approved to be created in collaboration with Purdue's West Lafayette faculty including programs in pharmacy, and aviation.

-Purdue University Global uses ExcelTrack, a competency-based learning program.
-The individualized computer program is used to cut costs and speed up student progress.
-Students may take as many courses as they want "all for one flat price."
+Several Purdue University Global programs offer ExcelTrack, a competency-based education option which can cut costs and speed up student progress.
+ExcelTrack students can complete as many courses as possible at the same flat rate per term.

 Student outcomes

 According to the College Scorecard, Purdue University Global has a 33 percent graduation rate.
 Median salary after attending ranges from $21,000 (AA, teacher education) to $74,000 (BSN, nursing).
-Two years into student loan repayment, with Purdue Global students 32 percent were in forbearance, 29 percent were not making progress, 12 percent were in deferment, 11 percent defaulted, 6 percent were making progress, 6 percent were delinquent, 2 percent had their loans discharged, and 1 percent had paid in full.College Navigator reports an overall graduation rate of 22 percent.
-As of the first quarter of 2019, the pass rates of Purdue University Global nursing graduates exceed national averages, a new development since the takeover of Purdue of Kaplan University.
+Two years into student loan repayment, with Purdue Global students 32 percent were in forbearance, 29 percent were not making progress, 12 percent were in deferment, 11 percent defaulted, 6 percent were making progress, 6 percent were delinquent, 2 percent had their loans discharged, and 1 percent had paid in full.

+College Navigator reports an overall graduation rate of 20 percent.

 Rankings

+U.S. News & World Report ranks Purdue Global 395th-435th among national universities.

-In 2021, Purdue Global ranked 389th out of 391 schools in the Washington Monthly list of national universities, with a social mobility ranking of 390th out of 391 schools.
+In January 2023, Purdue Global ranked 176th out of 442 schools in the Washington Monthly list of national universities, with a social mobility ranking of 95th out of 442 schools.